Friday, June 9, 2017

-Muslims believe in one God whose oneness does not allow for the doctrine of the Trinity, that is, three Persons in One.
+Muslims believe in one God whose oneness does not allow for the doctrine of the Trinity: three Persons in One.
 They mistakenly believe that Christians worship three gods.
 Islam claims that Jesus cannot be the Son of God, because God does not marry and produce children.
 Muslims believe that the Holy Spirit is just an angel.

-Further, the loving relationship of God the Father with his people is missing in Islam.
-“The central claim of Christianity is that God has spoken. ” This means there is the Speaker (God the Father), the Word spoken (the Son) and the Interpreter of the Word (the Holy Spirit).
+Furthermore, the loving relationship of God the Father with his people is missing in Islam.
+“The central claim of Christianity is that God has spoken.”
+This means there is the Speaker (God the Father), the Word spoken (the Son) and the Interpreter of the Word (the Holy Spirit).

 Although people are not saved because of a doctrine, the teaching of the Trinity reveals to us God’s person, his character and his work, and is essential for our relationship with him.
 An incorrect concept of God is at the core of many heresies.